 Filterlex has developed Captis, a next-generation full-body embolic protection device for use during TAVI procedures.
 It has been designed with the goal of reducing the risk of stroke and other complications during catheter-based structural heart procedures.

-“With the generous Jon DeHaan Foundation grant, we will be able to further develop and soon to bring to patients a mature and improved device to protect them,” remarked Giora Weisz, Filterlex Founder & Chairman of Advisory Board.
+“With the generous Jon DeHaan Foundation grant, we will be able to further develop and soon to bring to patients a mature and improved device to protect them,” remarked Dr. Giora Weisz, Filterlex Founder & Chairman of Advisory Board.

 The Jon DeHaan Foundation is excited to support companies like Filterlex in their groundbreaking research towards commercialization.
 Our partnership with PCR strengthens both organizations’ missions of presenting and encouraging innovative technologies in the cardiovascular field, both at an early stage and up to the level of first-in-man evaluation.

 The Jon DeHaan Foundation was pleased to present Dr. Jonathon Leipsic with the Foundation’s Award for Innovation in Cardiology in a dedicated session at SCCT 2019 in Baltimore, MD.